-What's included? • All taxes • All land transportation within Costa Rica • Accommodations for your 11-day Detours experience • All full breakfasts • Manuel Antonio Park access and guided tour • La Fortuna waterfall access and hike • Hot springs visit in La Fortuna • Group travel within Costa Rica • Knowledgeable and fun Detours trip leader •
+What's included? • All taxes • All group transport between itinerary destinations • Accommodations for your 11-day Detours experience • All full breakfasts • Manuel Antonio Park access and guided tour • Knowledgeable and fun Detours trip leader •

 Additional spending budget?
 Your big-ticket items are included through the trip, but you'll want to budget for additional spending such as additional meals, drinks, shopping, activities, etc. These costs can vary dramatically with differing personal habits but we suggest expecting to spend an additional $700 USD at the lower end for the more budget-conscious and $1000 USD at the higher end for the splurgers.
 We suggest arriving to Costa Rica with approximately 200,000 local Costa Rican Colones in cash.

 March 7, 2022